Vyral/base-template/_posts/2018-08-23-how-to-pick-the-right-paint-for-your-project.md

 {% include youtube.html %}

-<center>I am at Sherwin Williams to talk with assistant manager Alex about how to choose the right paint for your home and have it look its best.</center>
+<center><em>I am at Sherwin Williams to talk with assistant manager Alex about how to choose the right paint for your home and have it look its best.</em></center>

+&nbsp;

 You have sent us a lot of questions lately, so today I’ll the answer one of the most commonly asked: “What should I do to prepare my home for sale?”